 The Legitimate Concerns Deserve Acknowledgment

 The critiques that merit serious response involve implementation, not philosophy.
 Organizations will have only 6-8 months between expected standards publication and compliance deadlines - while companies report needing 12+ months to implement even single standards.
-The AI Office is understaffed compared to peer regulators.
+The European AI Office is understaffed compared to peer regulators.
 Harmonized standards remain incomplete.
 Many member states missed their August 2025 deadline to designate competent authorities.

 Compliance cost estimates hit startups disproportionately.
 Standardization processes favor large enterprises who can afford to participate, potentially entrenching incumbents.
 These are real implementation failures that require attention.